Everybody Wants Some!!

 I loved how there was no pretention in showing how girls actually behave and the pressures that have to be tolerated to a point of change or destruction.

 The beautiful sisters are so free and shameless because there’s nothing to be ashamed about being young and beautiful.
-And the film captured this beauty so well, the girls unaware of people seeing their wild spirit, deciding they need to be broken.
+And the film captured this beauty so well, the girls unaware of people seeing their wild spirit, deciding they needed to be broken.

 I was captivated by these young sisters, from start to finish.